The following are our academic admissions requirements.

-At the beginning of their first term and before they take their first proctored exam, students should:
+At the beginning of their first term and before they take their first proctored exam, students must:

 Email a copy of a government-issued photo ID to firstname.lastname@example.org.
-Students may either scan in their ID or take a photo of it with a digital camera or smartphone.
+Students may either scan in their ID or take a photo of their ID with a digital camera or smartphone.